 European countries face an urgent need to provide their citizens with more personalised services, responsive to changing models of health and social care.
 This shift, encouraged by new technologies, is characterised by more distributed and decentralised care provision.
 Hospitals focus increasingly on highly specialised diagnoses and treatments, while primary and community care adopt some features which were previously available only in secondary care centres.
 Home care services, and forums for patient self-management, are becoming important factors in the overall care system, and non-clinical environments are playing a significant role in patient education and support.
 These trends add up to a move away from care provision in traditional silos, towards a web of care which extends from the home, to spaces for work and leisure, and, of course, to newly imagined clinical environments.

-This year’s EuHPN Workshop will address the effects of this societal change on the physical environment of care.
-A range of speakers from across Europe, including invited speakers from Spain, will address:
+The 2016 EuHPN Workshop addressed the effects of this societal change on the physical environment of care.
+A range of speakers from across Europe, including invited speakers from Spain, spoke on: